Germán Arciniegas

 Germán Arciniegas Angueyra (December 6, 1900 - November 29, 1999) was a Colombian historian, writer and journalist who was known for his advocacy of educational and cultural issues, as well as his outspoken opposition to dictatorship.
 He also served as a college professor and held positions in the government, including Minister of Education and several ambassadorships.

 Family

 Arciniegas was the son of Rafael Arciniegas Tavera, a farmer, and his wife Aurora Angueyra Figueredo.
 He had three brothers and four sisters.
-His father died young, leaving his mother struggling to support the family.
+His father died young, leaving his mother struggling to support the family, his sister Maria Mercedes and his younger brother Joaquín Arciniegas Tavera migrated to El Salvador.
 His maternal great-grandfather was Perucho Figueredo, an early Cuban freedom fighter who wrote La Bayamesa, Cuba's national anthem.
 Both of Perucho's daughters fled the country when he was executed.
 Luz, the younger daughter, was married to a Cuban engineer who went to Colombia to help build a railroad line.
 It was there, amid the dangers of the jungle, that Germán's mother was born.